Honors Program

 Honors scholars complete 24 hours of course work, which includes a senior thesis or project.
 The courses are intended to be taken sequentially, with one course taken each semester for eight semesters.
 All but two of these courses satisfy a St. Mary's core curriculum requirement.
 The two exceptions are HO 4301, which is taken in conjunction with the Honor's senior thesis or project, and HO 4302, Prospects for Community and Civilization.
 Honors courses are intended to foster the learning community of Honors scholars.
 For this reason, students are expected to take their Honors courses in sequence with their class.
 Substitutions and exceptions may be considered only in special circumstances.

 HO 1301.
-The Human Quest for Meaning.
+Honors Emergence Seminar.
 3 Semester Hours.

 This course meets the requirement for a social science core class (or SMC 1313) and is taken in the spring semester of the first year.
 The goals and objectives overlap with those of a social science core class (or SMC 1313).
 The course serves as an introduction to the social sciences and the study of the social structures and institutions which shape the lives of individuals.
 The instructor will provide the course with a thematic focus appropriate to her or his discipline.
 Students should be introduced to the methods of social sciences while considering local, national and global issues.
 Common good and communitarian approaches should be considered.
 (Spring only).